Universal quantum multi-qubit entangling gates with auxiliary spaces: Implementation of CNOT and Toffoli gates with linear optics

-According to Eq. (\ref{eq17}) to Eq. (\ref{eq20}), one can see that when the outing components emitting from modes 9, 1', and 12 (or from 10, 1', and 12), the P-SWAP gate is completed.
-When the outing components emitting from 9, 1', and 11 (or from 10, 1' and 11), the gate can also be completed by setting a feed-forward phase shifter $P_\pi$ in mode $1'$ which achieves the transformations $-\alpha_5|V\rangle_{1^{'}}|H\rangle_{11}\xrightarrow{P_\pi} \alpha_5|V\rangle_{1^{'}}|H\rangle_{11}$ and $-\alpha_6|V\rangle_{1^{'}}|V\rangle_{11} \xrightarrow{P_\pi} \alpha_6|V\rangle_{1^{'}}|V\rangle_{11}$.
-Based on the spatial modes of the outing photons, the classical feed-forward operations can work correctly.
-Therefore, the quantum circuit shown in Fig. \ref{P-SWAP} completes a linear optical P-SWAP gate in the coincidence basis with a success probability of 1/2.
+Putting all the pieces together one can find that the quantum circuit shown in Figure \ref{P-SWAP} completes a linear optical P-SWAP gate in the coincidence basis with a success probability of $4\times1/8=1/2$.
 The success (or the output modes) of the scheme can be heralded by using the success instances in the post-selection in the applications.